-Simeon has been researching the impacts of the internet and new / digital media on language and culture since 1990.
+Simeon has been researching the impacts of the internet and digital media on language and culture since 1990.
 His PhD thesis (1993) is a large-scale linguistic comparison of speech, writing and online interaction.
-Subsequent published work has covered analyses of gender differences in computer-mediated communication (CMC), gender and computer gaming, email and letter writing, science in the mass media and text books on social research methods — in particular, linguistic and discourse analytic methods.
+Subsequent published work has covered analyses of gender differences in computer-mediated communication (CMC), gender and computer gaming, email and letter writing and science in the mass media.
+Simeon has written text books on social research methods — in particular, linguistic and discourse analytic methods.

 He was previously the Director of the Institute of Cultural Capital, a strategic collaboration between the University of Liverpool and Liverpool John Moores University.
 He established the Cultural, Communication and Computing Research Institute (C3RI) at Sheffield Hallam University, and has previously worked at the Open University and at the University of Leeds.
 As well as a background in social science, Simeon has an interest and training in science (geology).